 In this blog, we look at five ways you can build an effective incident response plan.

-Understand cyber security incidents
+1. Understand cyber security incidents

-They come in many guises and each one needs to be managed appropriately.
-A phishing attack targets a different vulnerability than, say, an electrical fire, so organisations must prepare differently.
+They come in many forms, and each one needs to be managed appropriately.
+A phishing attack works differently than, say, an electrical fire, so organisations must prepare appropriately.

-Make sure your scope is appropriate
+2. Make sure your scope is appropriate

-You should therefore decide which threats to prioritise.
+You should therefore decide which risks to prioritise.
 Your decision should be based on an assessment of the potential damage of each threat and the likelihood of it occurring.

-Create an incident response plan
+3. Create an incident response plan

-With your most important threats identified, it’s time to create an incident response plan (IRP) to deal with them.
+With your most important threats identified, it’s time to create an incident response plan to deal with them.
 This is a six-step process: